-Section 1.
-King County presently participates in group medical, dental, and life insurance programs.
+b) The Association shall be not bound to the terms of the Insurance Benefits MOA beyond the expiration of this Agreement.
 The County agrees to maintain a plan during the term of this Agreement, provided that the Association and the County agree that the County may implement changes to employee insurance benefits to which the Joint Labor Management Insurance Committee has agreed.

-Section 2.
-Access To Information: The County shall provide access to all information necessary to assess the benefit levels provided under the current plan, alternative benefits which might be available, the cost of those benefits, and the savings which could result from cost containment measures.
-The County shall use its best efforts to cause its insurance carriers to provide such information to the committee.
+15 Section 2.
+Access To Information: The County shall provide access to all information 16 necessary to assess the benefit levels provided under the current plan, alternative benefits which 17 might be available, the cost of those benefits, and the savings which could result from cost 18 containment measures.
+The County shall use its best efforts to cause its insurance carriers to provide 19 such information to the committee.

-ARTICLE 11: MISCELLANEOUS
+20 ARTICLE 11: MISCELLANEOUS